Back to Reference

 6. Zoom

-With this integration, it’s easy to jump on a video or audio call whenever you need it, from any Slack channel, direct message, or private group.
-You just have to type /zoom — and voila
+With this integration, it's easy to jump on a video or audio call from any Slack channel or DM.
+Just type /zoom—and voila.

 Source: Slack App Directory